 Statements in this Quarterly Report on Form 10-Q that are not strictly historical may be "forward-looking" statements for purposes of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995, which involve risks and uncertainties, and AspenTech undertakes no obligation to update any such statements to reflect later developments.
-In some cases, you can identify forward-looking statements by the following words: "may," "will," "could," "would," "should," "expect," "intend," "plan," "strategy," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue," "ongoing," "opportunity" or the negative of these terms or other comparable terminology, although not all forward-looking statements contain these words.
-These risks and uncertainties include, without limitation: the failure to realize the anticipated benefits of our transaction with Emerson; risks resulting from our status as a controlled company; the scope, duration and ultimate impacts of the Russia-Ukraine war, and the Israeli-Hamas conflict; as well as economic and currency conditions, market demand (including related to the pandemic and adverse changes in the process or other capital-intensive industries such as materially reduced spending budgets due to oil and gas price declines and volatility), pricing, protection of intellectual property, cybersecurity, natural disasters, tariffs, sanctions, competitive and technological factors, inflation; and others, including those described in "Item 1A.
-Risk Factors" of Part II in this Quarterly Report on Form 10-Q completely and with the understanding that our actual future results may be materially different from what we expect.
+In some cases, you can identify forward-looking statements by the following words: "may," "will," "could," "should," "should," "expect," "intend," "plan," "strategy," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue," "ongoing," "opportunity" or the negative of these terms or other comparable terminology, although not all forward-looking statements contain these words.
+These risks and uncertainties include, without limitation: the failure to realize the anticipated benefits of our transaction with Emerson; risks resulting from our status as a controlled company; the scope, duration and ultimate impacts of the Russia-Ukraine war and the Israeli-Hamas conflict; as well as economic and currency conditions, market demand (including related to the pandemic and adverse changes in the process or other capital-intensive industries such as materially reduced spending budgets due to oil and gas price declines and volatility), pricing, protection of intellectual property, cybersecurity, natural disasters, tariffs, sanctions, competitive and technological factors, inflation; and others, including those described in "Item 1A.
+Risk Factors" of Part II in this Quarterly Report on Form 10-Q and those described in our most recent Annual Report on Form 10-K and subsequent reports filed with the SEC.
+You should read this Quarterly Report on Form 10-Q completely and with the understanding that our actual future results may be materially different from what we expect.
 We qualify all of our forward-looking statements by these cautionary statements.

-Any forward-looking statements speak only as of the date of this Quarterly Report on Form 10-Q. We undertake no obligation to update any forwardlooking statements, whether as a result of new information or development, future events or otherwise, except as required by law.
+Any forward-looking statements speak only as of the date of this Quarterly Report on Form 10-Q. We undertake no obligation to update any forward-looking statements, whether as a result of new information or developments, future events or otherwise, except as required by law.
 You should read the following discussion in conjunction with our condensed consolidated financial statements and related notes thereto contained in this report.
 You should also read "Item 1A.
 Risk Factors" of Part II in this Quarterly Report on Form 10-Q for a discussion of important factors that could cause our actual results to differ materially from our expectations.

-Our fiscal year ends on June 30, and references in this Quarterly Report on Form 10-Q to a specific fiscal year are the twelve months ended June 30 of such year (for example, "fiscal 2024" refers to the year ending June 30, 2024).
+Our fiscal year ends on June 30, and references in this Quarterly Report on Form 10-Q to a specific fiscal year are to the twelve months ended June 30 of such year (for example, "fiscal 2024" refers to the year ending June 30, 2024).